dreambr13/about/README.md

-for Victor po also join in vps?
+will use acer po in chrome and viktor in IE   in vps  .... , OK?